 2) Individual flat windows are UPVC double glazed window frames.
-Windows in the common area stairwell have spandrel panels.
-The windows in the communal staircase area are UPVC window frames with openable lights.
+The windows in the communal staircase are UPVC window frames with openable vents.
+The communal staircase window frames are fitted with spandrel panels.

-3) Access is gained to all flats from the ground floor using the main access door leading to the staircase area, the front access door is timber.
+3) Access is gained to all flats from the ground floor using the main access door leading to the staircase area, the front access door is solid timber.